 A Cerebral Tumor Embolization is a procedure in which a catheter is placed into the patient's groin and carefully navigated into the blood vessels supplying the tumor under x-ray guidance.
 An angiogram is obtained by injecting x-ray dye into the blood vessel to examine the blood supply of the tumor and verify that it is safe to eliminate that vessel.
 Material is then injected through the catheter to block the blood vessel under x-ray guidance.
 Occasionally, malignant tumors require embolization with stronger agents, such as alcohol or chemotherapy drugs.

-Franklin Moser, MD, Chief of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
+Franklin Moser, MD, Director of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
 Marcel Maya, MD works closely with Dr. Moser on embolization procedures.

 The S. Mark Taper Foundation Imaging Center provides a full range of advanced imaging, both radiology and cardiology, as well as interventional radiology and interventional tumor (oncology) treatments to the greater Los Angeles area, including Beverly Hills, Encino, Mid-Cities, Sherman Oaks, Silver Lake, Studio City, Toluca Lake, and West Hollywood.